saini-rahul/bio-ner/README.md

 cd scripts/
 python new_gui.py
 # type in related sentences, you can refer into data/datasets/ to get example sentences
+# example sentence: Number of glucocorticoid receptors in lymphocytes and their sensitivity	to hormone action.
 ```

 ### to predict sentences on console